-Magic, Myth, and the Supernatural Lecture: Wednesday 12:30 pm-2:15 pm (Zoom ID 962 7291 7919) Tutorial: Wednesday 2:30-3:15 pm (Zoom ID 962 7291 7919); 3:30-4:15 pm (Zoom ID), and TBA (Please note that the exact arrangements of the tutorial sessions may change as the condition of enrollment settles.
-Normally a tutorial session will have no more than 20 students.
-Please stay tuned to our latest announcements!)
-Instructor: Leilah VEVAINA (NAH 324, leilah.vevaina@cuhk.edu.hk) Office hour: by appointment TA: Isabel BRIZ HERNANDEZ (isabelbriz@link.cuhk.edu.hk) Brief Course Description:
+Sept 07 Subject to change

+Magic, Myth, and the Supernatural

+ANTH 2340/ UGEC 2960

+Term 1 2021-22

+Lecture: Wednesday 12:30 pm-2:15 pm; NAH_11

+Tutorials:

+T1: Wednesday 2:30-3:15 pm, UCC_207 T2: Wednesday 3:30-4:15 pm, UCC_207

+T3: TBA

+Instructor: Leilah VEVAINA (NAH 324, leilah.vevaina@cuhk.edu.hk)

+Office hour: by appointment

+TA: ZHANG Jingwen 1155151945@link.cuhk.edu.hk

+Brief Course Description:

 All societies have some belief in another world, yet beliefs vary widely between societies.
 This course will examine phenomena often viewed as irrational and superstitious to see how they can be understood in cultural terms.
-The course will examine the truth-value of many beliefs (are there vampires and ghosts?), but will focus especially on understanding why humans hold "unscientific" beliefs and how they make sense in cultural terms.
+The course will not just examine the truth-value of many beliefs (are there vampires and ghosts?) but will focus especially on understanding why humans hold "unscientific" beliefs and how they make sense in cultural terms.
 We will examine the role that religion plays in the human experiences of sickness, death, and uncertainty.

 The course will examine traditional anthropological topics such as magic, myths, divination, witchcraft, and ghosts, as well as more recent issues such as vampires, zombies, and other monsters.
 Examples from contemporary industrial societies, will be used to challenge notions of "modern (or Western) rationality" versus "traditional superstition."
 The course will end by discussing how anthropology deals with the concept of religion and how religious identities are shaped in the contemporary world.

 For UGE students, it can also serve as an introduction to anthropology.